adfinis/pyaptly/README.rst

 Example commands
 ----------------

-Initialize a new Aptly server.
+Initialize a new aptly server.

 .. code:: shell